 6. The written format used to describe the classification of a daffodil is the following:

 - letter or letters of the color code most accurately describing the zones of the perianth followed by a hyphen,

 - letter of the color code, most accurately describing the zones of the corona

-For example, Angel’s Whisper in the photo above is a Division 5 Yellow-Yellow and is displayed as: 5 Y-Y
+For example, Angel’s Whisper in the photo above is a Division 5 with Yellow Petals and-a Yellow Cup so is coded as: 5 Y-Y

 7. In Division 4, double daffodils, the letters of the color code accurately describing the mixture of petals and petaloids follow in proper order, using three, two, or one color codes as appropriate.

 8. If the perianth and/or corona are substantially of a single color; a single letter of the color code is used to describe its classification.

 Whether of wild or cultivated origin, once a selection has been distinguished by a cultivar name it is normally assigned to Divisions 1-12.
 Daffodils distinguished solely by botanical name should be assigned to Division 13.